dataobservatory-eu/greendeal/content/post/2021-06-04-developer-leo-lahti/index.md

-+++
+---
-title = "Creating Algorithmic Tools to Interpret and Communicate Open Data Efficiently" subtitle = "Introducing Our Developers" date = 2021-06-04T10:00:00 lastmod = 2021-06-04T10:00:00 draft = false
+title:  "Creating Algorithmic Tools to Interpret and Communicate Open Data Efficiently"
+subtitle:  "Introducing Our Developers"
+date:  2021-06-04T10:00:00
+lastmod:  2021-06-04T10:00:00
+draft:  false

-authors = ["leo_lahti"]
+authors:  ["leo_lahti"]

-tags = ["open-data", "open-science", "reproducible research", "open government"]
+tags:  ["open-data", "open-science", "reproducible research", "open government"]

-summary = "Although there are a variety of open data sources available (and the numbers continue to increase), the availability of open algorithmic tools to interpret and communicate open data efficiently is lagging behind.
+summary:  "Although there are a variety of open data sources available (and the numbers continue to increase), the availability of open algorithmic tools to interpret and communicate open data efficiently is lagging behind.
 One of the greatest challenges for open data in 2021 is to demonstrate how we can maximize the potential of open data by designing smart tools for open data analytics."

-projects = ["eu-datathon_2021"]
+projects:  ["eu-datathon_2021"]

 # Featured image
-[image]
+image:
   # Caption (optional)
-  caption = ""
+  caption:  ""

   # Focal point (optional)
   # Options: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight
-  focal_point = "Center"
+  focal_point:  "Center"

   # Show image only in page previews?
-  preview_only = true
+  preview_only:  true

-+++
+---

 **As a developer at rOpenGov, what type of data do you usually use in your work?**

 As an academic data scientist whose research focuses on the development of general-purpose algorithmic methods, I work with a range of applications from life sciences to humanities.
 Population studies play a big role in our research, and often the information that we can draw from public sources - geospatial, demographic, environmental - provides invaluable support.
 We typically use open data in combination with sensitive research data but some of the research questions can be readily addressed based on open data from statistical authorities such as Statistics Finland or Eurostat.

-{{< figure src="/media/img/partners/rOpenGov-intro.png" caption="" numbered="true" >}}
+{{< figure src="/img/partners/rOpenGov-intro.png" caption="" numbered="true" >}}

 **In your ideal data world, what would be the ultimate dataset, or datasets that you would like to see in the Music Data Observatory?**